json-api/json-api/_format/1.1/index.md

 of the requested profiles applied.
 Additionally, servers **MAY** respond with unrequested profiles applied.

-The recipient of a document to which an unknown profile has been applied **MUST** ignore any document members that it does not understand.

 #### <a href="#profiles-sending" id="profiles-sending" class="headerlink"></a> Sending Profiled Documents

 Clients and servers **MUST** include the `profile` media type parameter in